jonahmakori/Java-Android_Continous-IP/README.md

 1. Uses An Emulator inorder for it to be run.
 2. Uses Android Studio inorder to built.
-3.USes jdk to be compilled.
+3.USes jdk to be compiled.